 TABLE 5.23.E

 PERMITTED SIGNS IN NON-RESIDENTIAL DISTRICT STANDARDS

 Sign Type Permitted # Max.
 Total Size Max.
 Height

 O-1 District

 Ground or Wall 1 24 sq. ft.
 8 ft.

 C-1 District

 Ground 1 42 sq. ft.
 10 ft.

-No Limit 1 sq. ft. linear foot of storefront, May not project above
+1 sq. ft. linear foot of storefront, up to 60 sq ft max May not project above

-Wall up to 60 sq ft max top of wall or bottom of
+Wall No Limit top of wall or bottom of

-up to 60 sq it max eave
+eave

 C-2 District

 Ground 1 64 sq. ft.
 10 ft.

-1 sq ft per linear foot of May not project above
+No Limit 1 sq ft per linear foot of May not project above

-Wall No Limit storefront, up to 100 sq ft top of wall or bottom of
+Wall storefront, up to 100 sq ft top of wall or bottom of

 max eave

-C-3 District .
+C-3 District

 Ground 1 80 sq. ft.
 10 ft.

-1 sq. ft. per linear foot of May not project above
+No Limit 1 sq. ft. per linear foot of May not project above

-Wall No Limit storefront, up to 100 sq ft top of wall or bottom of
+Wall storefront, up to 100 sq ft top of wall or bottom of

 max eave

-M-1, I-R-O, and P-I Districts
+LI-1 and I-R-O Districts

 Ground or Wall 1 32 sq. ft.
 8 ft.

 In the C-1, C-2, C3 Districts, businesses with two street-facing façades may have up to 50% of the

-- sign area permitted on the principal façade for the secondary street-facing façade. - F. Specific Requirements by Sign Type. - Wall Signs: Wall-mounted signs shall not project more than twelve (12") inches horizontally beyond the wall of the building, nor shall any sign project above the roof line of the building on which it is mounted.
+- sign area permitted on the principal façade for the secondary street-facing façade. - F. Specific Requirements by Sign Type. - 1.
+Wall Signs: Wall-mounted signs shall not project more than twelve (12") inches horizontally beyond the wall of the building, nor shall any sign project above the roof line of the building on which it is mounted.
 No sign shall be painted directly onto the wall of the building. - 2.
-Directory Signs: A directory sign of tenants may be permitted as part of a shopping center in any zoning district by the Planning Commission, provided that it observes the following standards: - al. It is designed as an integral feature of the freestanding sign. - am.
-The directory portion of the sign shall have a uniform facing material in terms of appearance and color. - an.
+Directory Signs: A directory sign of tenants may be permitted as part of a shopping center in any zoning district by the Planning Commission, provided that it observes the following standards: - a.
+It is designed as an integral feature of the freestanding sign. - b.
+The directory portion of the sign shall have a uniform facing material in terms of appearance and color. - c.
 Lettering shall be complementary to other tenants in size and style.